Scootacar made by Hunslet Engine Co (Photo - Andrew Johnson)

 After the war Brough was briefly used by a subsidiary of Blackburn's, the North Sea Aerial Navigation Company, to operate a passenger and freight service to Holland, as well as resuming its testing duties.It was already becoming clear that it would make sense to move aircraft production to Brough (although it would be a number of years before this happened- the process was begun "by 1925" and completed in 1932) so the plans for diversification were dusted off, the intention seemingly being to keep the Leeds factory fully occupied by increasing the output of other products as aircraft production wound down.

 The first manifestation was the production of a small number of luxury motor car bodies, beginning in 1919.
 It is stated that Robert Blackburn had financial links to Jowett Cars Ltd of Bradford; the latter was reformed as a limited company in 1919 so it is likely that this involvement was as a shareholder.
 Jowett had moved to a new factory (at Springfield Works, Idle) following the end of the First World War, but it was not ready to start production until 1920, the implication being that some production was carried out at Roundhay instead.
 It is not known if the resulting cars were branded Jowett's or Blackburn's.

 Day - Leeds

-Job Day & Sons Ltd; produced a cycle-car between 1912 and 1924 which was powered by a Turner engine.
+Job Day & Sons Ltd; produced about 300 cycle-cars between 1912 and 1924 which was powered by a Turner engine.